Vegan Creme Eggs

 I did mine in the microwave for quickness, stirring it every 20 seconds until it was fully melted.
 But if you prefer, you can also melt it on the stove.

-I got 12 egg halves out of this recipe, using large molds (pictured below).
+I got 12 egg halves out of this recipe, using large moulds (pictured below).
 If you’re using smaller egg shapes, you’ll need to use a bit less chocolate in each one but just make sure it’s enough to cover the bottom and sides completely.

 While the eggs are in the freezer, prepare your fondant creme filling.